 Dr Dan Siegel has now produced a definition of emotion and a definition of the mind.
 When these are added to the very important aspects of intimate relationships, all linked together by emotion, a much clearer understanding of the work that needs to be undertaken emerges.

-From our point of view we have been able to merge the original work we developed with the developments of the last 20 years.
+From our point of view we have been able to merge the original work we developed in 1994/5 with the developments of the last 30 years which have largely emerged over the last 20 years.
 In a nutshell what was “anger management” became “emotional regulation”.

-For clients to be able to make changes in their behaviours they first have to understand just what drives those behaviours, and the emotional memories which helped to lay down their pre-disposals to their personal types of behaviour.
+For clients to be able to make changes in their behaviours they first have to understand just what drives those behaviours, and the emotional memories which helped to lay down their pre-dispositions to their personal types of behaviour.
 This can be summarised, linguistically, as developing their “auto-biographical memory”.
+For the individual the need is for “EXPERIENCE” which can be gathered from an EXPERIENTIAL style of working.

 Much of the “counselling” work undertaken by people, which thousands of counsellors and psychotherapists have been trained to deliver, involves “cognitive behavioural therapy,” CBT.
 Nearly all of such work involves “language”.
-Language is just one form of communication.
-Sometimes the results help an individual to “talk the talk” rather than, much more importantly as we would see it, to be able to “walk the walk”.
-Really that has meant that the individuals were able to expand their knowledge about their behaviours but without necessarily being able to do anything about changing them!
-In order to change behaviours “new paths” need to be trodden through those behavioural fields!
+Language is just one even minor form of communication.
+Sometimes the results help an individual to “talk the talk”.
+But much more importantly as we would see it, is to be able to “walk the walk”.
+Really what CBT has meant is that the individuals were able to expand their knowledge about their behaviours but without necessarily being able to do anything about changing them!
+“Emotion” has been and is being slowly added to the CBT by able therapists.
+But, in order to change behaviours “new paths” need to be trodden through those behavioural corn fields, as Siegel puts it!
 Those “new paths” involve a range of new and varied ways of communicating, all of which need to be practised.
+Few of them are practised with words alone!

 Massive contributors to current knowledge have been: Dr Allan Schore, integrating much of Professor John Bowlby’s Attachment Theory, Joseph LeDoux establishing the primacy of emotion over thought.